 H1: Migration Health Assessments and Travel Health Assistance- Health assessment and Travel health assistance is among the most well-established migration management services offered by IOM MHD globally for refugees and Immigrants.
 It consists of an evaluation, and possible treatment, of the physical and mental status of migrants, made prior to departure in order to identify migrants with any condition potential threat to the public health, public safety and security and excessive demand on the public social services, as well as benefit the wellbeing of the migrant themselves.

-In the context of resettlement, IOM Indonesia with resources of 5 panel physician, conducts the health assessment of refugees accepted for resettlement prior to their travel, including complete medical assessment (physical examination, chest x-ray, phlebotomy, etc.), pre-departure/embarkation check-ups and ensures fitness to travel.
+In the context of resettlement, IOM Indonesia with resources of panel physicians, conducts the health assessment of refugees accepted for resettlement prior to their travel, including complete medical assessment (physical examination, chest x-ray, phlebotomy, etc.), pre-departure/embarkation check-ups and ensures fitness to travel.
 IOM also provides immunization and medical treatment to the refugees, so that they can travel safely and do not pose a public health risk to other travellers or receiving communities.

 A. Curative Health: Primary healthcare is arranged for all migrants under IOM care, either through third party providers or Puskesmas (community health centers) and private clinics.
 Where specialist consultations or referrals to areas such as clinics, panel hospitals and laboratories are recommended, they are approved and arranged by MHD staff.
 Elective treatments or interventions are also arranged where migrants have chronic medical conditions or urgent/life threatening diagnoses.
 Additional assistance is provided to migrants including pregnant women, and those with disabilities or ongoing medical concerns.